donderom/donderom.github.io/content/posts/transformers-pipeline-inference-optimization.md

 {'exact_match': 81.7029, 'f1': 88.7576, 'samples_per_second': 416.5399}
 ```

 In addition to the performance improvement by 8.4% compared to the original model{{< sidenote >}}Double that for the non-distilled baseline model.{{< /sidenote >}}, there is also a nearly 0.03% increase in accuracy as well.
 In general, it's a safe approach to use the AMP `autocast` with language models.
-Later on, we'll see that even in situations where it does not impact the performance, it typically does not cause any harm.
+Later on, we'll see that, even in situations where it does not impact the performance, it typically does not cause any harm.

 ## TorchScript